CarlosMorenoDoria/SmartHop-Test/README.md

 `npm start`

+This command will only run the server to consume the api rest given for this exercise and send the data via Socket.io

-Then run the client app
+##Then run the client app

 `cd /citibike-client`